Markus-Sm/web-tools/README.md

 ### Education

+- currently a student at the Rolling Scopes School.

 - Zero To Mastery Academy

 - Udemy - The Complete JavaScript Course 2022: From Zero to Expert!
 (69 total hours) - in progress